Orthoptera of North Carolina

 Field Guide Descriptions: Online Photographs: OSF, Google Images, iNaturalist, GBIFTechnical Description, Adults/Nymphs: Blatchley (1920)

 Comments: A medium-sized, brownish-yellow, long-winged grasshopper.
-The upper parts are grayish- to reddish-brown; the lower parts, including most of the abdomen, are yellow.
+The upper parts are grayish- to reddish-brown; the lower parts, including most of the abdomen, are yellowish-brown to fawn brown.
 The post-ocular dark stripe is variable, sometimes weak in the females.
 The tegmina are spotted along the middle.
 The hind femora are yellow with two incomplete or indistinct dark bands on both the upper and outer faces.
 The hind tibiae are bright red (Blatchley, 1920; Capinera et al., 2001).
 Melanoplus confusus is slightly smaller and similar in coloration, but is less distinctly banded on hind femora and usually has bluish hind tibiae but reddish in some individuals -- in those cases, the male reproductive structures should be checked to confirm the identification.

 Total Length [body plus wings; excludes ovipositor]: 18-19 mm, males; 22-23 mm, females (Blatchley, 1920)